pantheon-systems/documentation/source/content/guides/agcdn/04-security-io-starter.md

 integration: [--]
 ---

-This section provides detailed information on AGCDN with WAF and IO features.
-AGCDN with WAF/IO includes all [AGCDN features](/guides/agcdn/agcdn-features) and the additional features below.
+This section provides information on Security Starter and IO Starter packages for AGCDN.
+Security Starter and IO Starter are

 ## Security Starter

-Improve security and maintain compliance with Pantheon's Security Starter.
-This feature includes:
+Improve security and maintain compliance with Pantheon's Security Starter, which includes:

 - [IP allowlist/blocklist](/guides/agcdn/agcdn-features#ip-allowlisting-and-blocklisting)